 Contact me before you buy your section, so we can get things set up correctly from the outset.

 In this section, read about how a building loan works, along with some tips on what to look for in a section, and what the process is to obtain finance for a build.

 How the Building Loan Works

-You need to be aware of the need to stay within your budget and that building often takes longer (and costs more) to complete than you expect.
-You also need to factor in the cost of rent while paying interest on your construction loan - this alone can cause some stress, particularly if you experience any delays in the completion date.
+You need to be aware of the need to stay within your budget and that building often takes longer (and costs more) to complete than you initially expect.
+It is important to factor in the cost of rent while paying interest on your construction loan - this alone can cause some stress, particularly if you experience any delays in the completion date.

 When borrowing to buy a section and build a house, your deposit will be used to purchase the section, and the remaining funds needed will be determined by a registered valuation of the building plans.